Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * It facilitates faster lookups (less nodes to traverse by a factor of 4 vs. a binary tree)
 * It reduces the number of new node allocations required to update a path to a leaf node.
 * It reduces the number of hashes that need to be computed (a performance bottleneck in some cases)
-* There is a certain elegance in being able to index the tree using hex digits
+* There is a certain elegance and performance benefit in being able to index the tree using hex digits

+##### Syntax Objects

+Syntax Objects are wrapped values that contain both a raw value and optional metadata.

+Metadata may be an arbitrary Map, but typically would include such things as:

+* Source code references
+* Documentation
+* Information generated through macro expansion

+Syntax Objects are inspired by Racket, and are generally used for code generation and compilation, although they are also available for use in regular CVM code if desired.
+They are marginally more efficient than storing a value and metadata as two separate fields in a Map, for example.

+The primary usages of Syntax Objects within the CVM are:

+* Allowing metadata to be attached to values within the dynamic environment of an Account (e.g. documentation for Actor functions)
+* Supporting the implementation of the Convex Lisp compiler and macro system

+NOTE: In the future Syntax Objects may be utilised to implement a gradual type system such as seen in Typed Racket.

 ##### Records